-My name is Felipe Azenha and I am husband, father, entrepreneur and part-time blogger.
+My name is Felipe Azenha and I am husband, father, self-proclaimed entrepreneur and part-time blogger.
 I’m passionate about cities and have a lot of ideas and opinions (some of which may not be correct) about how we can make cities more livable and better for everyone.

 I first started blogging in 2008 for Transit Miami and quickly caught the “blogging bug”.
 Transit Miami was an advocacy blog that focused on raising awareness about urban planning and transit issues in South Florida.
 In 2012, while still writing for Transit Miami, I decided to start my own blog.
 Miami Urbanist was a blog that focused on Miami real estate and through it I meet some incredible people and several opportunities came my way.
 Gridics, the company I co-founded, came about because of Miami Urbanist.